tyasar53/stable_diffusion/README.md

 # Fashion Design and AI: Generative Fashion Model based on Stable Diffusion
+This is the documentation for the prototype.
+To know how to use this model, please refer to the [Usage Guide](./docs/usage-guide.md)

 to run the application create a virtual environmen with venv